AlexisCastro12/Eyes-Movement/README.md

 ## :dart: Description

-Eyes Movement is... <!-- an application that uses languages such as HTML, CSS, and JS, tools such as APIs, and concepts such as asynchronous programming to build a map where you can view the stops and buses that run between MIT and Harvard University.
-The incredible thing about this application is that the status of the route can be monitored at the time the user wants and the information displayed will correspond to real-time data to support the mobility process of people who want to go from one school to another.-->
+Eyes Movement is an application where the basic front-end languages (HTML, CSS and JS) interact to create a fun interface that responds to the movement of the pointer in the browser.

+The project is made up of a pair of eyes that constantly pay attention to a bee's position and as it gets closer to them, the color of the skin changes to reddish when the bee is at the closest point.

 ## :sparkles: Roadmap

 The characteristics that this project currently has are:

+:heavy_check_mark: The pointer is a bee.

-:heavy_check_mark: <!--A map is displayed initially positioned in such a way that it shows most of the route on the screen.-->
+:heavy_check_mark: There is a pair of eyes that move proportionally according to the movement of the pointer.

+:heavy_check_mark: The background color changes proportionally according to the movement of the pointer.

-:heavy_check_mark: <!--There is a button to start monitoring the buses on the route.-->
+:heavy_check_mark: There is a sign that updates indicating the position of the bee (near, far or approaching).

-:heavy_check_mark: <!--The buses that are currently between MIT and Harvard are shown so that the user can see if they are before or have already passed through their station.-->

-:heavy_check_mark: <!--Different bus icons and colors are used to distinguish stops (blue) from moving buses (red)-->

-The main objective of this project is... <!--to take advantage of and interact with the resources and information provided by the APIs to build applications.
-This work has complied with this approach, however, it has done so in the simplest way possible, so the following improvements are proposed to complement it:-->

-:pushpin: <!--Add a special icon that indicates the user's location in real time to identify their position with respect to the rest of the elements on the map.-->

-:pushpin: <!--Add names to bus stops.-->

-:pushpin: <!--Add monitored routes to other sites users frequent.>
+The main objective of this project is to learn how to manipulate the DOM of a web application.
+Also, its purpose is to handle events such as the movement of the pointer on the browser window.
+In the first instance, the application has fulfilled its objective, however, it is still possible to make improvements to complement it, such as:

+:pushpin: Allow the user to switch from the pointer image.

+:pushpin: Improve the UI by delimiting the character's face and body, allowing only that region to change color, leaving the background with other color characteristics or an image.

+:pushpin: Put more responses to events like a left click that triggers a hand moving to scare the bug.

 ## :white_check_mark: Requirements